Skip To Main Content

 • Bedroom furniture to use in place of the standard SAS furniture

-• TVs, DVD players, or video game consoles (VI Form students in good academic standing may ask the co-dean of residential life for permission to have a video game console in-room)
+• TVs, DVD players, or video game consoles (VI Form students in good academic standing may ask the co-dean of residential life for permission to have a video game console in-room; TVs/monitors must not exceed 32 inches)

 • Halogen or incandescent lamps (for both safety and environmental reasons); CFLs or LEDs are permitted